 [Victoria]: Humberto and several other members of ANDA stood in front of the studio, blocked the entrances and hung black and red flags.
 The actors who did the voices for The Simpsons tried to use their fame, their visibility to gain support: they appeared on the media and appealed to Fox directly to step in on their behalf.

 But a year earlier, Fox had dealt with a similar issue: in March of 2004, the voices for The Simpsons in the United States had gone on strike when they weren’t able to come to an agreement with Fox over a salary increase.
 They were already making 125,000 dollars an episode —yes, more than 2,000 times what the voice-over actors in Mexico were making— but the show was so popular they asked for more.
 Fox resisted, but after a few weeks, they reached an agreement.

 In Mexico, things were different.
 Fox stayed out of it.
-They weren’t interested in negotiating the way they had with the US cast, but they told them to hold new auditions and change the voices of all of the Simpson’s characters.
+They weren’t interested in negotiating the way they had with the US cast, rather they told them to hold new auditions and change the voices of all of the Simpsons’ characters.
 This time Matt Groening didn’t come.

 The actors heard about this while they were still on strike.

 [Humberto]: They told all of us, “Listen they’re recording The Simpsons now.”
 And what do you want us to do?
 Go and drag them out of there?
-We couldn’t do that either, you know?
+We couldn’t do that either.

-[Bardo]: I spoke with the… I think she’s the production manager there at Estrellita, and I told her…
+[Bardo]: I spoke with the… with one of the… I think she’s the production manager there at Estrellita, and I told her…

 [Victoria]: This is Bardo again, the voice of Barney.